andrewlee977/customer_churn_analysis/README.md

 ### Pie Charts
 The pie charts, from top to bottom, show the percentage of customers who churn, percentage of customers by Internet Service, percentage of churned customers by internet service, and percentage of retained customers by internet service.
 I felt this would give a good high-level overview of the customers and how they are segmented based on the important features in question.

+## These are just a few of many visualizations that can be done here.
+When working with a product manager or stakeholder, I would create many different visualizations exploring the most important features in determining the accuracy of the model.
+From there, I would present my findings, and iterate on certain metrics that the stakeholder may want to look deeper into.